dada994a/deepwiki_autoredirect/README.md

 ## [License](https://github.com/dada994a/deepwiki_autoredirect?tab=License-1-ov-file)
 ## ⭐ Support

 If you like this project, please consider giving it a star!
-Your support is greatly appreciated! 🚀
+Your support means a lot and keeps us motivated to keep improving 🚀🚀